lanl/ThunderBoltz/docs/source/cs_guide.rst

     # Make sure to include the import statement "import matplotlib.pyplot as plt"
     plt.show()

-See the API reference for plotting related quantities with the :meth:`~pytb.CrossSections.plot_cs` method.
+See the API reference for plotting related quantities with the :meth:`~thunderboltz.CrossSections.plot_cs` method.

 Attaching the ``CrossSections`` Object
 --------------------------------------